What children will need to tell potential employers

-What a child needs to tell their employer about their previous convictions depends on how old they were when convicted (or cautioned) and the sentence or punishment they received:
+Most people want to know what they will need to tell their employer?
+What a person needs to tell their employer about their previous convictions depends on how old they were when convicted (or cautioned) and the sentence or punishment they received:

 - For jobs working with children and vulnerable adults, a person needs an enhanced criminal record check.
 This means all previous convcitions, cautions and relevant police intelligence will be disclosed.

 - More information about what to tell an employer can be found on the Unlock website.

 Sometimes insurance companies, colleges and universities can also ask whether a person has previous convictions.